Statements of case are documents which contain the alleged factual basis on which the claimant or defendant relies to make or defend a legal claim.

 - defence to counterclaim.

 A witness statement is not a statement of case.
-It contains evidence of facts.
+It contains evidence of facts alleged in statements of case.
 Witness statements are the way that parties put evidence before a court to prove the allegations of fact made in a statement of case.

 Here's what we cover below: